vaswadhati/yasos/03-css-in-js/README.md

 What the fish is CSS-in-JS?
 ===========================

-Before moving on to build more complex applications, we need make a decision on how to style our application.
+Before moving on to build more complex applications, we need to make a decision on how to style our application.
 The predominant choices are:
 - plain CSS
 - SASS with CSS-Modules
 - CSS-in-JS